sarthakagrawal927/story-plots/Characters/Main/villain.md

 He will end data stealing and monopoly of the large companies and their control over communication.

+Thinks of committing suicide after the killings his wife's murderers but couldn't.
+In the battle he was shot multiple times but regained health super quickly because of the serum.

 ## Daddy only

 Early life as a regular biochemist scientist looking for a cure for his dying wife.
 Found the cure but the bad people had killed his wife before only to obtain the solution.
 Due to which he takes the solution himself & kills everyone.